How to Become a Cell Tower Technician

 Is cell tower technician a good career?

-Tower technology offers strong pay ($50,000-$70,000+ with per diem and overtime) and high demand due to 5G expansion.
+Tower technology offers competitive pay (with per diem and overtime) and high demand due to 5G expansion.
 However, the work involves risk, extensive travel, and physical demands that aren’t suitable for everyone.
+See the salary data above for current BLS figures.

 How dangerous is tower climbing?